5 Things Every B2B Thought Leadership Program Needs

 Thought leadership content traditionally consisted of recorded presentations, round table discussions, lengthy feature articles, and text-heavy white papers.
 The thinking was that long-form content facilitated immersion and engagement—two of the hallmarks of good thought leadership.

 But as with all content marketing, a successful program must adapt to audience consumption habits.
 Today, this means digital, visual, and easily consumable and sharable formats.
 That’s not to say long-form content should be abandoned, but only that it should not be relied on alone.

-A well-funded program has the luxury of creating assets in a variety of high-value formats (videos, webinars, eBooks, white papers, and so on).
+A well-funded thought leadership program has the luxury of creating assets in a variety of high-value formats (videos, webinars, eBooks, white papers, and so on).
 It’s more realistic, though, to assume that a new program will start with one or two primary formats and rely on converting those into digital, visual, and sharable formats as fodder for merchandizing your primary ones.

 Regardless of the format chosen, it is important for programs to provide a single online destination that houses it all in one place.
 This will signal your company’s role in the program and provide a vehicle for effective merchandising, organic search results, and return visits.

 Regardless of how valuable your content is, it still has to compete in a crowded marketplace for a scarce commodity—audience attention.
 Reaching and interacting with an audience is an initiative unto itself.
 Combine that with the evolving ways people discover, consume, and share content, and you will have to work just as hard to market your thought leadership as you do developing it.

 Establishing relationships with influencers that focus on the same themes and topics can help you leverage the power of the social web.
 Like any good social strategy, the key is genuine interaction, respect, and reciprocity.
 In the age of the social web, these influencers could be the difference between a vibrant, engaged viewership and a program that goes unnoticed.